fleetdm/fleet/docs/REST API/rest-api.md

 ### List App Store apps

+> **Experimental feature**.
+This feature is undergoing rapid improvement, which may result in breaking changes to the API or configuration surface.
+It is not recommended for use in automated workflows.

 Returns the list of Apple App Store (VPP) that can be added to the specified team.
 If an app is already added to the team, it's excluded from the list.

 `GET /api/v1/fleet/software/app_store_apps`